1337-Codes/FNF-vs-FecesPosterior/README.md

 # FNF-vs-FecesPosterior
-I updated the mod to V3 where the modded song is sepetate from thew other songs and is now called "speedrun" I also added 2 new songs "omnipotent" and "boundless" That's all!
-Enjoy!
+I updated the mod to V4 where I added a blindfolded mode, simply go to options, then notes, and click on assets until it sais "pixel", do this for all keys individually, and you get blindfolded mode.
+To switch back you set nots to default assets